Discover Carmelo, Uruguay

 A destination that invites you to enjoy its natural, cultural and gastronomic richness

-Over time, Carmelo became a key center for industries such as quarrying stone, lime, and sand, as well as shipbuilding in local shipyards.
-In 1912, the iconic swing bridge over the Arroyo de las Vacas was inaugurated—the first of its kind in South America and still the only one in Uruguay—symbolizing the city's heritage and connection.
+Over time, Carmelo grew into a center for stone and lime quarrying and shipbuilding at its local yards.
+On May 1, 1912, the swing bridge over the Arroyo de las Vacas was inaugurated, built in Germany by the United Factories of Augsburg and Nuremberg, the first of its kind in South America and the only one in Uruguay operated by human power.
+Local legend holds that whoever crosses it always returns.

 Places to Visit